 Salzburg is close to the German border, and only a two-hour train ride away from Munich.
 Both cities fall under the ambit of the Bayern ticket, and we were thus able to complete our trip in just 32 euros (for both).
 The Austrian town is known for its panoramic views of the Eastern Alps, its Old Town, which has been designated a UNESCO World Heritage Site, and beautiful hill-top castles and palaces.

-As we approach Mirabell Palace & Gardens, we look around at the German names and signs, and remember what a German teacher once told us: Austrians hate to be confused with Germany!
+As we approach Mirabell Palace & Gardens (definitely among the top things to see in Salzburg), we look around at the German names and signs, and remember what a German teacher once told us: Austrians hate to be confused with Germany!
 Every country likes to have its own identity, after all.
 And Austria, with its reputation for excellent Sacher Torte, Swarovski crystals, and the world’s first postcards, has no dearth of unique achievements.
 As for Salzburg, the name translates to ‘salt castle’, owing to the many barges of salt that were transported across the River Salzach in the eighth century.
 The city also served as the shooting locale for what is one of our all-time favourite films: The Sound of Music.

 How could a palace erected in 1606 look so perfect on this overcast spring morning?
 Mirabell Palace was built as a testimony of prince-archbishop Wolf Dietrich’s love for his mistress Salome Alt, and its legacy of romance endures to this day.
 The Marble Hall, which served as the prince’s banquet hall, today hosts dream weddings for those who can afford it.
 We aren’t sure that we can enter the palace, but a friendly English-speaking visitor offers to show us the way to the storied hall.
 We climb the marvellous Angel Staircase, named thus because of the larger-than-life cherubs resting upon every other inch.
 The inner chamber of The Marble Hall is not open to the public, but we get a good look at its grand interiors.